 **Common Herbal Remedies and Their Uses**

-anti-inflammatory properties and can be used to treat anxiety, insomnia, and
+can be used to treat anxiety, insomnia, and digestive problems

 **Warnings**